RUNE

 We had a lot of fun exploring the city, competing in the sports events against other crews, and of course dancing and singing during the Crew Parade and the party afterwards.

-After four days in Antwerp we left the city on Sunday and we headed towards the starting point of the race.
+After four days in Antwerp we left the city on Sunday and headed towards the starting point of the race.
 On Tuesday night we were already very close to the starting point of the race, so we dropped anchor in a beautiful bay somewhere in the south of England.
 The engine was shut down and the silence, together with the view on the bay that night, was so overwhelmingly beautiful that I cannot describe it here.
-In the morning we set for the first time almost all the sails and we departed to the starting point.
+In the morning we set almost all the sails for the first time and we departed to the starting point of the race.

 To set the sails we have to climb the masts to untie them first.
 Climbing the mast is an essential part of sailing a Tall Ship.
 I’m not (yet) a fan of it, but once you get up there, together with other trainees who are extremely supportive, it is an experience you won’t ever forget.
 And that’s how we arrived here, on an endless sea somewhere along the west coast of France, and how we continue our journey to Lisbon.